Zhangye: Education

 Hexi University (河西学院) is located in Zhangye.
 Approximately 10,000 students are enrolled at the university.

 Sport

 Zhangye has hosted a round of the Chinese Rally Championship (CRC) since 2011.
 It is held on specially constructed roads across the deserts north and to the south of the city.
 The event attracts over 100 entries regularly, including international drivers.
 A stadium for side-by-side super special stages has also been constructed.

+Demographics

+According to the Seventh National Census in 2020, the city's Permanent Population (hukou) was 1,131,016.
+Compared with a population of 1,199,515 at the time of the Sixth National Census in 2010, there were 68,499 fewer people, or an average annual decrease of 0.59 percent.